isomerpages/nlb-launch/_launch-and-stay-on-course/How to keep your employees motivated.md

 ---
-title: How to Keep Your Employees Motivated
+title: How to keep your employees motivated
 permalink: /articles/running-business/launch-stay-on-course/keep-employees-focused-motivated/
 description: "Employee motivation is about the enthusiasm, commitment, and creativity that employees bring to their jobs.
 A team driven to accomplish tasks results in high productivity and helps the organisation attain its goals.  "
 ---

 # How to Keep Your Employees Motivated

 Employee motivation is about the enthusiasm, commitment, and creativity that employees bring to their jobs.
 A team driven to accomplish tasks results in high productivity and helps the organisation attain its goals.